 1. Loss of power in the oil

 The oil present in the clutch somewhat diverts some of the torque generated by the clutch.
-The lubricant oil present in your clutch can also cause power loss due to the resistance it creates.
+Wet clutch can also cause power loss due to the resistance it creates.
 This results in increased power consumption for less value.

 2. Slipping clutches